What to Serve With Italian Sausage Sandwiches?

 Italian sausage, fresh mozzarella, and tomato on a crusty roll.
 These three ingredients are all that is needed for the perfect sandwich.
 But there’s more to a sandwich than just those three things!
 Enter side dishes.

-The right sides can transform your sandwich from okay to extraordinary.
-There are plenty of great options when deciding what to serve with Italian sausage sandwiches.
+There are many great options when deciding what to serve with Italian sausage sandwiches.

 Still, the best choice for what to serve with Italian sausage sandwiches is, by far, a cucumber salad.
 Here’s why:

-Cucumbers taste crisp and refreshing, which contrasts nicely with a heavy sandwich like this.
-They have an earthy flavor that blends nicely with the richness of the cheese and flavor-packed meat in this dish.
+Their earthy flavor blends nicely with the richness of the cheese and flavor-packed meat in this dish.
 Cucumber salad is a super easy dish that tastes fresh.

 Also, adding cucumbers gives the salad more crunch and pairs well with the crispy bread in an Italian sausage sandwich.